maxitg/SetReplace/README.md

 <img src="READMEImages/RandomEvolutionObject.png" width="507">

-Note, in this case, only one generation is complete, and 7 are partial.
+Note, in this case, only one generation is complete, and seven are partial.
 That happens because the states grow with each generation, so it becomes more likely for a random choice to pick an edge from a later generation.
 Thus earlier ones are left unevolved.

-**`"CompleteGenerationsCount"`** is simply a difference of `"TotalGenerationsCount"` and `"PartialGenerationsCount"`, and **`"GenerationsCount"`** is equivalent to `{"CompleteGenerationsCount", "PartialGenerationsCount"}`.
+**`"PartialGenerationsCount"`** is simply a difference of `"TotalGenerationsCount"` and `"CompleteGenerationsCount"`, and **`"GenerationsCount"`** is equivalent to `{"CompleteGenerationsCount", "PartialGenerationsCount"}`.

 **`"GenerationComplete"`** takes a generation number as an argument, and gives [`True`](https://reference.wolfram.com/language/ref/True.html) or [`False`](https://reference.wolfram.com/language/ref/False.html) depending on whether that particular generation is complete: